Six postdoc opportunities with the iC3 team

 We look forward to welcoming you to Tromsø!

-Working with iC3, you will join a vibrant community of 25+ PhD and postdoc researchers and gain access to our outstanding research infrastructure.
+Working with iC3, you will join a vibrant interdisciplinary community of 25+ PhD and postdoc researchers working across the Arctic and Antarctica.
+You will also gain access to our outstanding research infrastructure and mentorship and training programme.

-Tromsø is the hub of a large polar research community, including our host university (global #1 in Arctic-related research), our partner the Norwegian Polar Institute, and numerous other research and policy organisations focused on the Arctic and Antarctica.
+Tromsø is the hub of a large polar science community, including our host university (global #1 in Arctic-related research), our partners the Norwegian Polar Institute and NORCE, and numerous other research and policy organisations focused on the Arctic and Antarctica.